Skip to main content

 How are points calculated for subscriptions?

-• Rate: Each subscription is charged at the rate of 40 points per minute.
+However, internally each subscription is charged at the rate of 40 points per minute.
+We add enough points that it runs 24*7 for the whole month.

 Example